Dao-Ho/C4CcodingChallenge/c4c_challenge/README.md

 1. cd to the c4c_challenge repo

-2. install necessary components: npm install npm install -D tailwindcss (may not be needed) npm install @supabase/supabase-js
+2. install necessary components: npm install, npm install -D tailwindcss (may not be needed), npm install @supabase/supabase-js